Empress Yang (Song dynasty)

-Empress Yang (30 June 1162 – 18 January 1233), formally titled Empress Gongsheng and also known by the name Yang Meizi, was a Chinese empress consort whose political acumen allowed her to become de facto empress regnant for a period of 30 years.
+Empress Yang (30 June 1162 – 18 January 1233), formally titled Empress Gongsheng and also known as Yang Meizi, was a Chinese empress consort whose political acumen enabled her to serve as de facto empress regnant for years.
 She is considered "one of the most powerful empresses of the Song dynasty and...[possibly] the Southern Song dynasty's most powerful Empress."

-Yang is generally asserted to have been intelligent, ruthless and, at times, malicious, while outwardly maintaining a saintly and liberal image.
-She was the second Song empress after Empress Dowager Liu to come from a humble background, and, like Liu, was an astute wielder of power both at court and in the palace.
+Yang is generally described as intelligent, ruthless and, at times, malicious, while outwardly maintaining a saintly and liberal image.
+She was the second Song empress after Empress Dowager Liu to come from a humble background and, like Liu, was an astute wielder of power both at court and in the palace.
 Her later claim to be from a distinguished military family is believed by modern historians to be a fabrication for political reasons.

 Recent historiography uncovered a connection between Empress Yang and an artist named Yang Meizi, who were believed for centuries to have been two different people.
 This discovery has led to the reappraisal of previous narratives involving both names.
 Yang Meizi, hitherto dismissed as concerned chiefly with romance and beauty, was granted a dimension of leadership and political acumen.
 Empress Yang, already respected, gained an aspect of humanity which was formerly foreign to her image.

 Biography

 It is said that she came from Kuaiji, reportedly the biological or adopted daughter of courtesan, Zhang Shansheng (d.
 1170), who became an actress in the service of Empress Dowager Wu.
 Historical accounts suggest that Zhang Shansheng left the palace, but allegedly learned through a vision that her daughter would become a famous politician.
 Zhang Shansheng then returned to the palace as a court musician, rising through the ranks due to her musical abilities.
-It is recorded that, one day, Empress Wu called for Madame Zhang only to learn that Madame Zhang had died.
-Yang Meizi, her daughter (also known as Yang Guizhi(杨桂枝)), was the natural substitute, and she was swiftly brought into the palace.
-From the age of ten, Yang took her mother's place as entertainer, and became renowned for her skill at playing the pipa.
+It is recorded that one day, Empress Wu called for Madame Zhang only to learn that Madame Zhang had died.
+Yang Meizi, her daughter (also known as Yang Guizhi (杨桂枝)), was the natural substitute, and she was swiftly brought into the palace.
+From the age of ten Yang took her mother's place as entertainer, and became renowned for her skill at playing the pipa.